splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-configuration.md

 ```

 More information about how to configure `deployment_values.yaml` is available here: [Additional HELM values](additional-helm-configuration.md)

+### Dynamic profile assignment
+If you want to use dynamic profile assignment please place * as profile name in inventory. sysDescr or sysObjectId from
+the agent will be matched against entries in patterns property of each profile.
+The matching process may result in multiple profiles per device.

 ### Test Poller

 Search splunk: You should see one event per trap command with the host value of the